Swegbloo/AMD-FVC/README.md

-# Seakeeping of a Vertical Floating Cylinder
+# Power Extracted by a Vertical Floating Cylinder<br/>
-For a complete response analysis, the problem is broken in two simpler sub-parts, namely:
+The analysis is broken in two simpler sub-parts, namely:<br/>
-(i) Radiation characteristics: Added Mass and Damping variation with frequency (ii) Incident wave response: Diffraction force variation with frequency
+1)seakeeping response<br/>
+2)power Extraction for required degrees of freedom